1. Legal information

-4.2 Advice is given and services are supplied to clients on the basis of the relevant engagement letter and the firm’s terms of business.
-By instructing the firm clients agree to the firm’s terms of business.
+4.3 Advice is given and services are provided to clients on the basis of the relevant engagement letter and the firm’s terms of business.
+By instructing the firm clients confirm their agreement to the firm’s engagement letter and terms of business.

-5.1 The United Kingdom’s anti-money laundering and anti-terrorist financing legislation and related regulations issued by The Law Society and the Solicitors Regulation Authority require us to conduct due diligence on new clients and on-going monitoring of existing clients.
+5.1 The United Kingdom’s anti-money laundering and anti-terrorist financing legislation and related rules issued by The Law Society and the Solicitors Regulation Authority require us to conduct due diligence on all new clients and on-going monitoring of all existing clients.

 5.2 We are required to verify and document the identity and address of every client of the firm (including the beneficial owner or effective controller of a company or trust and anyone purporting to act on behalf of a client).
-Sometimes we are able to verify and document the identity of a client through electronic data sources.
+Sometimes we are able to verify and document the identity of a client through publicly available electronic data sources.
 If this is not possible, we will ask the client to provide us with the necessary information and documents.
 Periodically, or if their circumstances change, we may ask a client to provide us with up to date evidence of identity.
-If we are unable to obtain satisfactory evidence of identity, we will not be able to act or continue acting.
+If we are unable to obtain satisfactory evidence of identity, we will not be able to act, or continue acting.

-5.3 We are also required to identify the source of monies paid to or controlled by the firm.
-We cannot accept funds from any source unless the source has previously been disclosed to us and identified to our satisfaction.
-If payment is made to us in breach of this provision, the funds may be frozen until their source and provenance has been established.
+5.3 We are also required to identify the source of all monies that will be paid to or controlled by the firm.
+We cannot accept funds unless the source has previously been disclosed to us and identified to our satisfaction.
+If payment is made to us in breach of this legal requirement, the funds may be frozen until their source and provenance has been established.

-6.1 The firm tries always to conduct its business in compliance with applicable laws and regulations and to the highest ethical standards.
-We will never knowingly commit, or advise or assist a client or someone acting on behalf of a client to commit, an illegal act, including, but not limited to, bribery or corruption.
+6.1 We always try to conduct our own business and our clients’ matters in compliance with applicable laws and regulations and to the highest ethical standards.
+We will never knowingly commit, or advise or assist a client or someone acting on behalf of a client to commit, an illegal act, including, without limitation, bribery, corruption or tax evasion.

-6.3 The firm’s anti-bribery and anti-corruption policies prohibit, either directly or via a third party, the offering, promising or giving of anything of value for an improper purpose or to gain a business advantage.
-The prohibition extends not only to financial rewards, but also to gifts, donations, services and entertainment of an unusual or excessive nature.
-Dealings with foreign governments and foreign government officials are subject to particular rules.
+6.3 Our policies prohibit the criminal facilitation of tax evasion.
+They also prohibit, either directly or via a third party, the offering, promising or giving of anything of value for an improper purpose or to gain a business advantage.
+The prohibition extends not only to financial rewards, but also to gifts, donations and services, and to entertainment of an unusual or excessive nature.
+Dealings with foreign government officials and other politically exposed people are subject to particular rules.

-7.2 You should be alive to the possibility that a fraudster might deliberately misrepresent himself or herself as a member of, or as someone acting on behalf of or working with, Kingsley Napley LLP, for criminal purposes.
+7.2 You should be alive to the possibility that a fraudster might for criminal purposes deliberately misrepresent himself or herself as a member of, or as someone acting on behalf of or working with, this firm.
 Such scams normally originate by email.
-Often the email will either promise the recipient a share of a large sum of money in return for paying a modest sum up front (an advance fee type fraud) or request personal or financial information about the recipient or the recipient’s bank account allegedly in order that money can be paid to them (an identity theft type fraud).
+Often such an email will either promise the recipient a share of a large sum of money in return for paying a modest sum up front (an advance fee fraud) or request personal or financial information about the recipient or the recipient’s bank account allegedly in order that money can be paid to them (an identity theft fraud).
 In an attempt to give legitimacy or respectability to the scam, sometimes the email will direct the recipient to a false website that intentionally replicates the look of a legitimate website (a cloned website) or without their knowledge or permission use the name of a legitimate organisation or person (including that of a law firm or lawyer).

-7.3 As has also happened to many other law firms, we are aware (and we have informed the Solicitors Regulation Authority) that the website of this firm has on occasions been cloned by persons unknown using web hosting companies located abroad for what we believe are criminal purposes, and also that from time to time scam emails have been in circulation which purport to come from this firm or a firm member or from a bogus firm or bogus lawyer with a name which is similar to but not identical to the name of this firm or a firm member.
-The scam emails often inform the recipient either that lottery winners wish to donate money to them, they might be a beneficiary of the estate of a deceased person or they might be the beneficiary of a recently discovered life insurance policy.
-Such emails are invariably fraudulent and should not be replied to or acted upon unless or until their provenance can be established.
-If you receive an unsolicited and poorly worded email from someone you do not know who is using a free email service and an unusual email address and it contains information or an offer which appears too good to be true, it very likely is not true.
+7.3 As has also happened to many other law firms, we are aware (and we have informed the Solicitors Regulation Authority) that the website of this firm has on occasions been cloned by persons unknown using web hosting companies located abroad for what we believe were criminal purposes, and also that from time to time scam emails have been in circulation which purport to come from this firm or a firm member or from a bogus firm or bogus lawyer with a name which is similar to but not identical to the name of this firm or a firm member.
+Such scam emails often inform the recipient that lottery winners wish to gift money to them, that they are a beneficiary of the estate of a deceased person or that they are the beneficiary of a recently discovered life insurance policy.
+Such emails are invariably fraudulent and should not be replied to or acted upon unless or until their provenance has been established.
+If you receive an unsolicited and poorly worded email from someone you do not know who is using a free email service and an unusual email address and which contains information or an offer which appears too good to be true, it very likely is not true.

 8. Complaints handling procedure

-8.2 If at any time you are unhappy with any aspect of the service we have provided to you, or if you wish to discuss an invoice we have delivered to you, please in the first instance contact the responsible partner.
-If the responsible partner is unable to resolve the matter to your satisfaction, or if you would prefer to speak to someone else about the matter, please contact the practice area leader.
-If the practice area leader cannot resolve the problem, please contact the firm’s Complaints Partner.
-The name of the supervising partner will appear in the relevant engagement letter, and an inquiry of our switchboard or website will reveal the names of the practice area leader and the Complaints Partner.
+8.2 If at any time a client is unhappy with any aspect of the service we have provided, or if they wish to discuss an invoice we have delivered, they should contact the responsible partner in the first instance.
+If the responsible partner is unable to resolve the matter to their satisfaction, or if they would prefer to speak to someone else about the matter, they should contact the relevant practice area leader.
+If the practice area leader cannot resolve the matter, they should contact the firm’s Complaints Partner.
+The name of the responsible partner will appear in the relevant engagement letter, and an inquiry of our switchboard or website will provide the names of the relevant practice area leader and of the Complaints Partner.

-8.3 If after our own complaints handling procedure has run its course you are still not satisfied with our response to your complaint or with our handling of the complaint, you may ask the Legal Ombudsman to consider the matter.
-The Ombudsman’s role, remit and procedures are described on his website (www.legalombudsman.org.uk).
-The Ombudsman will only consider complaints made by individuals, micro-enterprises and small trusts, charities or associations.
-Normally a complaint must be notified to the Ombudsman within six months of the client receiving a final written response from the firm about it, or within six years of the date of the act or omission complained about (or if outside of this period, within three years of when the client should reasonably have been aware of it).
-The Ombudsman can be contacted by writing to PO Box 6806, Wolverhampton WV1 9WJ, emailing email@example.com or telephoning 0300 555 0333.
+8.3 If after our own complaints handling procedure has run its course a client is still not satisfied with our response to their complaint or with our handling of the complaint, they can ask the Legal Ombudsman to consider the matter.
+His remit and procedures are described on his website (www.legalombudsman.org.uk).
+He will only consider complaints submitted by individuals, micro-enterprises and small trusts, charities or associations.
+Normally a complaint must be notified to him within six months of the client receiving a final written response from the firm about it, or within six years of the date of the act or omission complained about (or if outside of this period, within three years of when the client should reasonably have been aware of it).
+The Legal Ombudsman can be contacted in writing (PO Box 6806, Wolverhampton WV1 9WJ), by email (firstname.lastname@example.org) or by telephone (0300 555 0333).

-8.4 If a complaint relates to an invoice we have delivered, you may also be entitled to apply to the court for an assessment of the invoice under Part III of the Solicitors Act 1974.
-If you wish our charges to be reviewed by the court you must apply to the court within one month of the date the invoice was delivered to you.
+8.4 If a complaint relates to an invoice we have delivered, the client may also be entitled to apply to the court for an assessment of the invoice under Part III of the Solicitors Act 1974.
+If a client wishes our charges to be reviewed by the court they must apply to the court within one month of the date the invoice was delivered to them.
 If the invoice has been paid, more than twelve months has elapsed or a judgment has been obtained in respect of the costs covered by the invoice, the court will not order the invoice to be assessed unless special circumstances apply.
 If the court makes an order in such circumstances, it may attach conditions to the order in respect of the costs of the assessment.
-Our entitlement to charge interest in respect of an unpaid invoice may not be affected by any complaint you make to the Legal Ombudsman or by any application you make to the court for assessment of the invoice.
+Our entitlement to charge interest in respect of an unpaid invoice may not be affected by any complaint that is submitted to the Legal Ombudsman or by any application made to the court for assessment of the invoice.

 9. Professional indemnity insurance

-12.2 We operate anti-virus software, which is updated regularly, but we accept no liability for viruses.
+10.4 We use anti-virus software, which is updated regularly, but we accept no liability for viruses.
 We expect you to use, and to rely on, your own anti-virus software.
 We recommend that you scan all emails and any attachments for viruses before opening them.
 We also advise you to confirm any advice received by email before acting on it.

-12.3 We monitor electronic communications to protect our business, firm members and clients and to ensure that our legal and regulatory obligations and our internal policies and procedures are being complied with.
+10.5 We monitor electronic communications (including email) in order to protect our business and our clients and to ensure that our legal and regulatory obligations and our internal policies and procedures are being complied with.

 This website is owned and operated by Kingsley Napley LLP, which is an English law firm authorised and regulated by the Solicitors Regulation Authority.

-Copyright in (and any other intellectual property rights that attach to) the content of this website or the publications on it (including, but not limited to, the ‘Kingsley Napley LLP’, ‘Kingsley Napley’ and ‘KN’ marks, logos and branding) is owned by Kingsley Napley LLP.
-You may download and temporarily store one or more pages of this website for the sole purpose of viewing them.
-You may print any publication on this website so long as each copy is a complete copy, no amendment is made to it and it is only for personal use or use within your own organisation.
+Copyright in (and any other intellectual property rights that attach to) the content of this website or the publications on it (including, without limitation, the ‘Kingsley Napley LLP’, ‘Kingsley Napley’ and ‘KN’ marks, logos and branding) is owned by Kingsley Napley LLP.
+You may download and temporarily store pages from this website for the sole purpose of viewing them.
+You may print any publication on this website so long as it is a complete copy, no amendment is made to it and it is only for personal use or use within your own organisation.
 None of the content of this website or the publications on it, whether or not permission is granted for downloading, printing or circulation, may be used for the purpose of commercial exploitation.
-Any other copying, transmission, distribution or storage of such content is prohibited without the prior written consent of Kingsley Napley LLP.
+Any other copying, transmission, distribution or storage of such content is prohibited without Kingsley Napley LLP’s prior written consent.